Uniform Asymptotic Inference and the Bootstrap After Model Selection: Introduction

-\citet{kasy2014} also remark that the central limit theorem for triangular arrays, e.g., the Lindeberg-Feller central limit theorem (see Proposition 2.27 in \cite{vdv1998}) naturally extends to the uniform case.
+\citet{kasy2015uniformity} also remarks that the central limit theorem for triangular arrays, specifically the Lindeberg-Feller central limit theorem (e.g., Proposition 2.27 in \citet{vandervaart1998asymptotic}) naturally extends to the uniform case.
 The logic is, roughly speaking: uniform convergence in \eqref{eq:uniform_converge} is equivalent to pointwise convergence over {\it all} sequences of distributions $F_n$, $n=1,2,3,\ldots$, and triangular arrays, by design, can have a different distribution assigned to each row.
 Therefore if the Lindeberg condition holds for any possible sequence, then so does the convergence to normality.